Tomas Brolin: Parma

-Brolin was signed by Italian club Parma in 1990, just after the club had been promoted back to Serie A. He quickly formed an effective partnership at Parma with Alessandro Melli: The two together scored 20 goals, 13 from Melli and 7 from Brolin.
+Brolin was signed by Italian club Parma in 1990, just after the club had been promoted back to Serie A. He quickly formed an effective partnership at Parma with Alessandro Melli.
+The two together scored 20 goals, 13 from Melli and 7 from Brolin.
 Parma finished in joint fifth-place in their first season back in Serie A. It was the first time that the team qualified for Europe in their history.

-In 1991–92, Brolin played in all 34 of Parma's Serie A matches, scoring four goals.
+In the 1991–92 season, Brolin played in all 34 of Parma's Serie A matches, scoring four goals.
 Parma finished in sixth place and lifted the Coppa Italia.
-Brolin scored two vital goals in the Coppa Italia run: one in a 1–1 draw with Fiorentina and the second in the 1–0 victory over Sampdoria in the semi-final.
+Brolin scored two vital goals in the Coppa Italia run: one in a 1–1 draw with Fiorentina, and the second in the 1–0 victory over Sampdoria in the semi-final.
 Parma beat Juventus 2–1 on aggregate in the final to lift their first trophy in the club's history.

-In 1992–93, after Parma won the European Cup Winners' Cup, the club purchased the Colombian Faustino Asprilla and the Argentine Sergio Berti.
+In the 1992–93 season, after Parma won that season's European Cup Winners' Cup, the club purchased the Colombian Faustino Asprilla and the Argentine Sergio Berti.
 The addition of the two foreign players, however, meant the positions of Parma's three other non-Italian players – Cláudio Taffarel, Georges Grün and Brolin – were not guaranteed, as the club could only field three stranieri, or foreign players, in a match.
 Before Asprilla's arrival, Brolin had been playing up-front with fellow forward Alessandro Melli.
-Parma's coach, however, benched Brolin in favour of Asprilla for most of the season.
+Parma's coach Nevio Scala, however, benched Brolin in favour of Asprilla for most of the season.
 When Asprilla played, Brolin's number 11 was handed to Asprilla with Brolin playing either in the number 8 or 9 jersey.
 Brolin did help the club lift the European Cup Winners' Cup by defeating Royal Antwerp 3–1 in the final at Wembley Stadium.

-The following season, the club signed duo Gianfranco Zola and Massimo Crippa for a total of £9 million from cash strapped Napoli, putting Brolin's place in the team even more in the balance.
+The following season, the club signed duo Gianfranco Zola and Massimo Crippa for a total of £9 million from cash-strapped Napoli, putting Brolin's place in the team even more in the balance.
 Coach Scala, having seen the benefit of playing Brolin in midfield during the previous season, decided to play Brolin in a deeper position than his first three seasons at the club.
 He was handed Melli's number 7 jersey and played in a three-man midfield with Gabriele Pin on the right, Crippa on the left and Asprilla and Zola leading the attack.
 When the team was a goal down or in need of extra firepower up front, striker Melli came on as a substitute in place of Pin and Zola dropped into midfield, a tactic that was deployed by the coach during the 1993–94 season.

-The club reached the final of the European Cup Winners' Cup having beaten Ajax and Benfica on the road to Copenhagen, where they played Arsenal in the final.
+The club reached the final of the 1993–94 European Cup Winners' Cup, having beaten Ajax and Benfica on the road to Copenhagen, where they played English side Arsenal.
 Despite Brolin coming close to scoring in the first 15 minutes and even hitting the post, Parma lost 1–0.